 God, grant me the Serenity To accept the things I cannot change… Courage to change the things I can, And Wisdom to know the difference.

-Living one day at a time, Enjoying one moment at a time, Accepting hardship as the pathway to peace.
+Living one day at a time, enjoying one moment at a time, accepting hardship as the pathway to peace.

-Taking, as He did, this sinful world as it is, Not as I would have it.
+Taking, as He did, this sinful world as it is, not as I would have it.
 Trusting that He will make all things right if I surrender to His will.

-That I may be reasonably happy in this life, And supremely happy with Him forever in the next.
+That I may be reasonably happy in this life, and supremely happy with Him forever in the next.

 AMEN